 You'll see that the cost of dental implants in the Philippines, including All-on-4 teeth implants, is considerably less than in the UK.
 This low cost is what makes it possible to pay for flights, accommodation, and a two-week holiday and still save money compared to getting the work done back home.

-Do make sure you factor in all costs – including food, insurance, hotels, travel, etc. – when working out whether a dental trip is worth it for you.
-Remember that for certain procedures like implants you’ll need to make two or three visits over the course of several months.
-You’ll also need to contact your chosen clinic to request a personal quotation for your work.
+Do make sure you factor in all costs including food, insurance, hotels, travel and more when working out whether a dental trip is worth it for you.
+Remember that for certain procedures like implants you'll need to make two or three visits over the course of several months.
+You'll also need to contact your chosen clinic to request a personal quotation for your work.

-Where to get dental work in the Philippines
+Where is the best place to get dental work in the Philippines?

 The Philippines consists of over 7,600 islands.
 Not all of these have international-standard dental clinics, but a lot of them do have great beaches, beautiful scenery, and rich culture to enjoy.
 So as you decide where to get your dental work done, you should also consider what else you want to do on your trip, since this may determine where you visit a dentist.

 There is plenty to see and do in this big city, as well as mountainous hiking trails just an hour or two away, but if you're hoping for some R&R on a beach you'll need to travel further afield.
 Many patients choose to get their dental treatment in Manila before or after exploring other parts of the country.

 It takes around 14 hours to reach Manila with a direct flight from London.
 Once there, though, it's simple to take an onward domestic flight to many other destinations.

 The next largest city after Manila, Davao is located on the southern island of Mindanao.
 Here you'll find a good selection of dental clinics catering to local and international patients.